Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Condensed milk

-Condensed milk is an important part of achieving the desired texture and taste of Thai and Vietnamese coffee.
-If you find it too sweet or rich for your taste, there are a few options to modify the condensed milk by adding evaporated milk to it or replacing it with regular milk altogether.
+Condensed milk is essential to achieving Thai and Vietnamese coffee’s desired texture and taste.
+If you find it too sweet or rich for your taste, there are a few options to modify the condensed milk by adding evaporated milk or replacing it with regular milk.

 Mix condensed milk in the following ratios to reduce the level of sweetness: Premix it and store it in the fridge when needed